ElektraInitiative/libelektra/doc/tutorials/notifications.md

 kdb global-mount dbus announce=once dbusrecv
 ```

-Plugins usable as transport plugin are marked with `transport` on the
+Plugins usable as transport plugin are marked with `notification` on the
 [plugin page](https://www.libelektra.org/plugins/readme#notification-and-logging).

 ## How to integrate an I/O binding and send notifications asynchronously